lørdag 30. april 2022

 Olaf and love warm hugs :)

 But as for the original shorts, I remember renting Winnie the Pooh and Tigger Too in my childhood and finding it okay.
 But as for the original 1977 feature, I remember seeing it as a whole on TV in Christmas 1995.
 And liking it well enough.
 But I got the VHS on my Birthday when it was released two years later and liking it even more.
 As an adult, I`m not ashamed to say that The Many Adventures of Winnie the Pooh is among my favorites of Disney.
 And it appeals to me due to it`s innocence, charm and sheer magic.
-So at the end, there`s nothing else to wish Happy Anniversary, Winnie the Pooh and may you continue to have many more.
+So at the end, as this entry was written to synergize with it`s 45th Anniversary (at least the Full-Length Feature), there`s nothing else to wish Happy Past Anniversary, Winnie the Pooh, and may you continue to have many more.

 My Balloon matches my T-Shirt, doesn`t it? :)